 Becky Lynch def.
 Charlotte Flair by disqualification to be added back into the Raw Women’s Championship match at WrestleMania 35

-Becky Lynch looked to be added back in the Raw Women’s Championship match at WrestleMania 35 but had to beat Charlotte Flair Sunday in order for that to happen.
+Becky Lynch looked to be added back in the Raw Women’s Championship match at WrestleMania 35 but had to beat Charlotte Flair Sunday for that to happen.

 With an injured knee, Flair attacked Lynch’s leg to gain an advantage.
 Lynch scored a quick near-fall but Flair re-established her momentum by slamming her into the guardrail.